Adapters

 Production-ready storage using your existing database.

-No separate infrastructure needed—jobs live alongside your application data.
+No separate infrastructure needed—jobs live alongside your app data.

 • Multi-worker deployments